jeffsp/SPOC/README.md

       [ ] 2D/3D
       [ ] meters/percentage
       [ ] Top/bottom/north/south/east/west
-* [X] spoc transform: Change fields in a point cloud, the output point cloud points will be in the same order [X] Replace fields
+* [X] spoc transform: Change fields in a point cloud.
+The output point cloud will have the same number of points and the points will be in the same order.
+      [X] Replace fields
       [ ] Center points about mean
       [ ] Rotate by N degrees about X/Y/Z axis